Last Updated:

 Best Sleep-Outs in Africa - Baines Camp

-More prosaically, what exactly do I mean by a sleep-out?
+But, more prosaically, what exactly do I mean by a sleep-out?

-Firstly what is a Sleep-Out?
+What is a Sleep-Out?

-Broadly there are two types of sleep-outs.
+Broadly there are two types of sleep-outs in South Africa.

 Lion Sands Kingstone Treehouse - Best Sleep-Outs in Africa